-The kitchen planning process has evolved dramatically over the years as majority of customers are no longer just updating their existing kitchens, but building extensions in all shapes and sizes.
+The kitchen planning process has evolved dramatically over the years.
+Many customers are no longer just updating their existing kitchen spaces, but building kitchen extensions in all shapes and sizes.

-We are always asked about what goes into the process of a large project like that.
-Where to start and how long does it take?
+We are often asked about what goes into the process of a large project like that.
+Where does the process start and how long does it take?

-This is a case study of a process that took 10 months to complete from the initial architect’s plan to the last decorator leaving the customers’ home and the outstanding window seat cushion being delivered.
-A showcase of good team work and communication between the building contractors and the kitchen designers and fitters.
+This kitchen extension case study was quite an efficient process.
+From the initial architect’s plan to the last decorator leaving the customers’ home took 10 months to complete.
+The final touch was the window seat cushion being delivered.
+This was a great example of good teamwork and communication between the building contractors and our kitchen designers and fitters.

-The builder was the first port of call for our clients to find out what could be done about creating a big open plan room that is flooded with light through roof windows.
-The builder made suggestions and introduced a structural engineer who put the plans together and submitted them to the planning office.
+The builder was the first port of call for our clients.
+They wanted to explore the possibility of creating an open-plan room that would be flooded with light through roof windows.
+The builder made several suggestions and introduced them a structural engineer.
+He then put the plans together and submitted them to the planning office.

-Whilst waiting for the planning permission, we started designing our customers’ dream kitchen.
-The point in designing the kitchen before the building work commences is that you can move walls, windows and doors to suit the best possible kitchen layout and design.
+Whilst waiting for planning permission, we set to work designing our customers’ dream kitchen.
+We suggested designing the kitchen prior to the building work commencing for a good reason… So that the position of walls, windows and doors can be moved to suit the best possible kitchen design.

 Once the design had been finalised, the plans were passed over to the building contractors.
 This helped them to put the plumbing, waste and gas supply in the correct place as well as the window size and height of the windowsill.